 Permission has been granted thanks to the efforts of the Kyōto Furitsu Kyōdo Shiryōkan.
 Currently these documents are housed in the Sakai City Museum (Sakai-shi hakubutsukan).

 This document was issued by Kamakura to its warriors, or gokenin, ordering them to quell a rebellion late in 1332.
-Kamakura mobilized warriors according to their house, and in this case Migita Sukeie was ordered to lead his relatives and dependent followers, or retainers, into battle against Prince Moriyoshi and Kusunoki Masashige, who were leading a rebellion against Kamakura.
+Kamakura mobilized warriors according to their house, and in this case Mikita Sukeie was ordered to lead his relatives and dependent followers, or retainers, into battle against Prince Moriyoshi and Kusunoki Masashige, who were leading a rebellion against Kamakura.
 Hōjō Moritoki was the shikken, or chief administrator of Kamakura, while his co-signer (or rensho) was Hōjō Shigetoki.
 The calligraphy is excellent, and surviving documents reveal that the same scribe penned numerous documents to local warriors.
 Both Moritoki and Shigetoki perished in the fifth month of 1333 when their regime collapsed.

-Migita Sukeie submitted a second document six days after the first, recounting the seige of Chihaya on 4.20.1333.
+Mikita Sukeie submitted a second document six days after the first, recounting the seige of Chihaya on 4.20.1333.
 Kamakura’s attackers attempted to undermine the defenses of Chihaya castle.
-A Migita retainer (wakatō) named Akimune was shot by an arrow slightly to the right of his hip bone, and the administrators added the notation “medium” to describe this wound.
+A Mikita retainer (wakatō) named Akimune was shot by an arrow slightly to the right of his hip bone, and the administrators added the notation “medium” to describe this wound.
 Although these documents were submitted within six days of each other, slight distinctions exist in their handwriting.
 “Chihaya” castle, for example, was written with different characters than the previous document.
 Of the two battle administrators who affixed their monogram to the previous document, one, Sadakane, added his signature here, but he was joined by a certain Kagekiyo.

 Aso Harutoki dispatched with this “document of praise” (kanjō)

 ) at the hills to the north of Chihaya.
-Aso Harutoki personally signed this document praising Sukeyasu, and because of the status disparity, as Sukeyasu was not even the primary Migita heir.
+Aso Harutoki personally signed this document praising Sukeyasu, and because of the status disparity, as Sukeyasu was not even the primary Mikita heir.
 Harutoki folded this document in half, in a style known as origami,

 which was reserved for people of a higher status transmitting letters to those of significantly lower status and had it sent to Sukeyasu.